 Check out these skin care products for oily skin:

-3. Best Skin Care Routine for Combination Skin
+3. Combination Skin

 Combination skin is when your face shows properties of dry skin in some areas and properties of oily skin in other areas.
 Your cheeks and under-eye area can be area while your T-zone, which is your forehead, nose, and chin is oily all the time.
 Hence, combination skin requires different skin care routine for different areas.